 Exporting is the final step in many workflows.
-Choosing the right scale, projection, and format ensures your outputs are usable and your exports succeed without errors.
+Choosing the right scale, projection, and format ensures your outputs are usable and your Let's talk about how to make our exports run smoothly.
+Exports succeed without errors.

 Learning objectives

-- Choose appropriate scale and CRS for exports.
+- Choose appropriate scale and CRS for Let's talk about how to make our exports run smoothly.
+Exports.

-- Optimize exports to avoid timeouts and memory errors.
+- Optimize Let's talk about how to make our exports run smoothly.
+Exports to avoid timeouts and memory errors.

 - Select the right file format for your use case.